fmaussion/global_glacier_volume_paper/README.md

 The code is released under BSD3.
 The volume data is **not** from us but from the respective studies.
 If you use the data in the `data` folders, please refer to the original studies.

-If you use this plot, please refer to it as ...
+**If you use these plots**, please refer to *Hock R., Maussion, R., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, submitted.*